Internet Explorer 10: User interface

 The desktop version of Internet Explorer 10 retains the user interface (UI) of Internet Explorer 9 with minor refinements, such as removing gradients.
 The Metro version of Internet Explorer 10 includes a new UI, most of which is hidden so that the webpage being viewed takes up the entire screen.

 The UI can be revealed by a right click of the mouse or by a swipe from the top or bottom edges of a touchscreen.
 When the UI is shown, the tabs are listed on the top of the screen, with a small preview of the webpage on each tab.
 A button to add a new tab is placed in the top-right corner.
 At the bottom of the screen, the address bar and navigational buttons are shown.
 Navigational buttons include the Back button (to navigate to the previous page), the Refresh button (to reload active page), the Pin button (which create a new shortcut tile for the active page on the Start screen), and a wrench-shaped icon, which opens the only menu of IE10.
 It contains options such as "View on Desktop", which opens the current webpage on the desktop version of Internet Explorer 10, and "Find on page", which can find a text string (a word, phrase or arbitrary set of letters) in the active page.

 Flip Ahead

 Internet Explorer 10 also introduces a new feature called Flip Ahead.
 This works in both Metro and desktop versions of Internet Explorer 10.
 It allows users to move through articles that span multiple pages as well as search results and other web pages with a "next page" or similar button.
-This feature is turned off by default as a user's browsing history is sent to Microsoft in order to provide the feature.
+This feature is turned off by default as a user's browsing history is sent to Microsoft to provide the feature.

 According to the Windows SuperSite, Microsoft has said that some sites may need to be updated to ensure it will work as intended.